cernojit/gradient/README.md

-# changing background gradient using JavaScript
+# Changing background gradient using JavaScript
-# colors might be selected randomly or by the user
+# colors might be selected by the user or randomly